armory/documentation/_spinnaker_install_admin_guides/services-tls.md

     key-store: /var/mysecrets/echo.jks
 ```

+Run `hal deploy apply` after you make your changes.

-Note: there is currently no way to pass passwords stored in Kubernetes secrets as environment variables via Halyard.
+**Note**: There is currently no way to pass passwords stored in Kubernetes secrets as environment variables using Halyard.
 You can remove passwords from the keys you're using or use the Spinnaker Operator to reference Kubernetes secrets directly.